s-expressionists/Khazern/README.md

 using-name       ::= {STREAM}
 ```

-#### CHARACTERS Iteration Path
+#### CHARACTERS Being Clause

-The CHARACTERS iteration path iterates over an input stream using
+The CHARACTERS being clause iterates over an input stream using
 READ-CHAR.
 It terminates on EOF.

 ```